Burger King’s Organizational Structure (An Analysis)

 Features of Burger King’s Organizational Structure

 Burger King has a centralized functional structure.
-The company merged with Tim Hortons to form Restaurant Brands International (RBI) in 2014.
-As a subsidiary of RBI, the company changed its structure in the process.
-At present, Burger King’s organizational structure has the following main characteristics:
+The company changed its structure after merging with Tim Hortons to form RBI.
+Today, the characteristics of Burger King’s organizational structure are:

 Global Centralization.
-This current characteristic of Burger King’s organizational structure maintains a core management team that makes most of the major decisions for the global organization.
-In 2001, Burger King’s organizational structure was reformed from a decentralized one to a globally centralized structure and hierarchy.
-The purpose of this change was to ensure that the new organizational structure supports the fast-food restaurant chain’s efforts in improving management effectiveness and business performance.
-Today, this centralization of the company structure provides the framework for strategic implementations in the fast-food restaurant business.
-The implementation of Burger King’s generic competitive strategy and intensive growth strategies goes through this centralized organizational design to ensure a cohesive strategic approach.
+This current characteristic of Burger King’s organizational structure maintains a core management team at the company’s headquarters that makes most of the major corporate decisions for the global organization.
+In 2001, Burger King’s business structure was reformed from a decentralized one to a globally centralized structure and hierarchy.
+The purpose of this change was to ensure that the new organizational structure supports the quick-service restaurant chain’s efforts in improving management effectiveness and business performance.

 Functional Groups.
-Burger King’s organizational structure has function-based groups that span the global organization.
-This feature of the organizational structure refers to basic business functions, like human resource management, legal, and IT.
+Burger King’s organizational structure has function-based groups or departments that span the global business organization.
+This feature of the company structure refers to basic foodservice business functions, like human resource management, legal, and IT.
+Executives lead these structural groups.
 For example, Burger King has a Senior Vice President (SVP) for Global Operations, an Executive Vice President (EVP) for Finance, and an EVP who functions as the Global Chief Marketing Officer.

 Geographic Divisions.
-Burger King’s organizational structure has geographic divisions as a tertiary characteristic.
-This feature of the organizational structure divides operations according to their geographic locations.
-The competitive advantages identified in the SWOT analysis of Burger King are used differently to match the conditions in the markets corresponding to these divisions of the company structure.
-The following are Burger King’s geographic divisions, each of which is headed by an Executive Vice President:
+Burger King’s company structure has geographic divisions as a tertiary characteristic.
+This feature of the organizational structure divides fast-food operations according to their geographic locations.
+The competitive advantages identified in the SWOT analysis of Burger King are used differently to match conditions in the food and beverage markets corresponding to these divisions of the company structure.
+The following are Burger King’s geographic divisions:

 1. North America